 2 Cone ManorBlowing RockSee on map

 Surrounded by natural beauty in the High Country, the 20-room Moses Cone estate sits high on a hill in Moses H. Cone Memorial Park in Blowing Rock.
 Just off the Blue Ridge Parkway at Milepost 294, get lost in the manor’s 3,500 acres, where you can go horseback riding and hiking through 25 miles of trails.
-Though the breathtaking views from the front porch are worth a visit alone, the estate also offers a visitors center, ranger-led tours in the summer months and seasonal craft demonstrations courtesy of the Southern Highland Craft Guild.
+Though the breathtaking views from the front porch are worth a visit alone, the estate also offers a visitors center and seasonal craft demonstrations courtesy of the Southern Highland Craft Guild.
 Pro tip: Scenes from the Academy Award-winning movie The Green Mile were filmed here.

 3 Duke Mansion

 Nestled on 4.5 acres of grounds and gardens just outside Uptown Charlotte, The Duke Mansion offers a chic getaway.
 Built in 1915 and listed on the National Register of Historic Places, this stunning mansion operates as a bed and breakfast, conference center and event space.
 Fall asleep engulfed by history and luxury in one of its 20 guest rooms, or visit during the day for a free stroll through ancient trees and year-round blooms in the newly designed Southern garden.
 Keep an eye on the Duke Mansion’s specials, which can vary from Picnics in the Garden to Valentine’s Day Dinner.